minima52/digital-garden/_pages/now.md

 Here's what I’m thinking about:
 - French Impressionist Art especially Monet.
 After returning from a trip to Melbourne and seeing the Monet & Friends exhibition, I started becoming interested in Impressionism.
 - RM's <a href="https://www.youtube.com/watch?v=lRy8OYhLO-A">Indigo Magazine Film</a> interview.
-It's so interesting learning what and how inspires his creative process.
+It's so interesting learning what inspires his creative process.

 Last updated: 05 December 2022, 08:54AM